soniiosandweb/organic-ecommerce/README.md

 - Update Profile/Password: 🔐 Users can update their profile information and change their passwords.

 **Password Management**
-- Reset Password Mail: 📧 Utilizing Sendgrid, users can reset their passwords via email.
+- Reset Password Mail: 📧 Users can reset their passwords via email.

 **Shopping Cart**
 - Add/Remove Items: 🛒 Users can add items to their shopping cart or remove them as needed.
+- Coupon Code: Users can apply coupon code.
 - Update Quantities: 🔢 Quantities of items in the cart can be adjusted.

 **Saved Items**